Earn your degree with the solid foundation of the Dearborn Discovery Core.

 - Students are able to creatively integrate theory and practice from across disciplines or from experiences outside of the classroom to address complex questions.

-- Students are able to demonstrate advanced competency by writing for a specific audience and integrating disciplinary ideas and concepts.
+- Students are able to demonstrate advanced competency by writing for a specific audience.

-- Students are able to effectively evaluate and use research methods, sources or technology appropriate to the field.
+- Students are able to effectively evaluate and use research methods, sources or technology appropriate to the field in their writing.

-- Students are able to engage in critical inquiry and thinking to synthesize or create a new rendering or perspective.
+- Students are able to demonstrate in their writing critical inquiry and thinking to synthesize disciplinary ideas or create a new work or perspective.